kaito2094/Incomplete-Tracker/README.md

   FOREIGN KEY (student_id) REFERENCES students(id) ON DELETE CASCADE );

 # Fifth run the node server.js (run this where your server.js is located)
+ -> make sure that it display Server running at http://localhost:5000
 # Sixth run the ReactJS uisng npm run start ( run this where your src is located)

+# inside where src is located install the Following:
+npm install bootstrap

+# inside where server.js is located install the Following:
+npm init -y
+npm install express cors body-parser npm install axios npm install mysql12